-Fiscal year 2018 saw progress on several EIC-funded energy projects in the territories.
-For Phase II of the Manu'a Renewable Energy Initiative, OIA awarded the American Samoa Power Authority a fiscal year 2017 EIC grant to of \$817,528 to help purchase battery-storage for the Ofu Solar Photovoltaic system.
-The microgrid, 1.4 megawatts of solar generation capacity and 6 megawatt hours of Tesla battery storage, was implemented within just a one year timeframe.
-The project allows the island to save significantly on energy costs.
-NREL provided technical assistance during the planning and design phases of the project.
+Fiscal year 2019 saw progress on several EIC-funded energy projects in the territories.
+For Phase II of the Manu'a Renewable Energy Initiative, OIA awarded the American Samoa Power Authority a fiscal year 2017 EIC grant to of \$817,528 to help purchase battery-storage for the Ofu Solar Photovoltaic system, which were received and transported to the Ofu power plant in early 2019.
 The American Samoa Power Authority is also nearing completion of a similar microgrid on the islands of Ofu and Olosega of the Manu'a Islands.
+The American Samoa Power Authority's is also nearing completion of the Manu'a Demand Side Efficiency program, after installation of LED light fixtures throughout homes, schools, and businesses in Manu'a, as well as Phase II of the water SCADA upgrade project.